 Carpal Tunnel Syndrome and Nerve Tests

-Nerve tests are sometimes used to check median nerve function when symptoms of carpal tunnel syndrome are present.
+Carpal tunnel syndrome can usually be diagnosed with a medical history and a physical exam.
+But sometimes nerve tests are used to check median nerve function when symptoms of carpal tunnel syndrome are present.
 The nerve conduction velocity (NCV) test measures the speed of electricity as it moves through a nerve.
 An electromyogram (EMG) records the electrical activity of nerves and muscles, which shows nerve or muscle disorders.

 If you have carpal tunnel symptoms, nerve tests may or may not be appropriate for you.
 Before you have nerve tests, think about the following:

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - Arthritis Pain Relief: Risks and Benefits

 - How to Save Money on Health Care

 - How Well Are You Living With AFib?

 - How Well Are You Managing Your MS?